foundry-rs/starknet-foundry/docs/src/development/environment-setup.md

 # Environment Setup
 > 💡 **Info**
->
+> This tutorial is only relevant if you wish to contribute to Starknet Foundry.
-> This setup is for development of Starknet Foundry.
+> If you plan to only use it as a tool for your project, you can skip this part.

->
+## Prerequisites

-> If you don't wish to contribute, you can omit these instructions.
+### Rust

 Install the latest stable [Rust](https://www.rust-lang.org/tools/install) version.
 If you already have Rust installed make sure to upgrade it by running